12/12/2013: January 2014 Visa Bulletin Released

-The Department of State has released the June 2013 Visa Bulletin.
+The Department of State has released the Visa Bulletin for January 2014.
 The table below shows cut-off date movement from the previous month, for all major employment-based categories.
 For more information please refer to our Visa Bulletin Toolbox.

 |Chargeability||Preference||Cut-off Date Movement (Days)|

 Facing intense pressure from immigrant advocates who want the president to do more to limit deportations, the Obama administration has quietly issued a directive to help undocumented immigrants who are closely related to military personnel stay in the country.

 The effort is called "parole in place," and it aims to end rampant confusion among immigration officials about how to treat the parents, spouses, and minor children of those in active duty as well as veterans and reservists.
 Under parole in place, these relatives no longer have to leave the country to apply for legal US status – a situation that often resulted in the applicants being barred from reentering the US for years. - Christian Science Monitor

 The Department of State (DOS) publishes an annual report of immigrant visa applicants waiting at the National Visa Center.
 This year's report was released today, with data as of 11/01/2013.
 Our green card tracker takes these data into calculation, and use them together with the USCIS pending I-485 inventory to provide you a better estimate of your place in line for a green card.
 The green card tracker has now been updated with the new Consular Processing (CP) inventory.